-Ghana has featured in various global publications, particularly by the Big 4 firms to be considered as a hyperinflationary economy and have consequently recommended the application of IAS 29 Financial Reporting in Hyperinflationary Economies to financial statements for the period ending December 2023.
-The argument that Ghana's economy is hyperinflationary for financial reporting purposes seem to have been based on a quantitative factor that suggests that Ghana's 3-year cumulative inflation will be close to, or exceed 100% by end of December 2023.
-Institute of Chartered Accountants, Ghana has sighted these publications, mainly referenced from International Practices Task Force (IPTF), which report also references the IMF World Economic Outlook report.
-Institute of Chartered Accountants, Ghana welcomes such views.
-It should however, be noted that such publications are neither determinative nor represent the official position of the Institute.
-The Institute has held series of meetings with local firms, regulators and other international accountancy bodies on the applicability of IAS 29 for December 2023 financial reporting, and wishes to provide Accountants in Business and Accountants in Practice (stakeholders) with guidance on whether Ghana can be categorised as operating in a hyperinflationary economy.
+Institute of Chartered Accountants, Ghana (ICAG) has sighted publications by the Big 4 firms which considered Ghana, as a hyperinflationary economy.
+They have consequently recommended the application of IAS 29 Financial Reporting in Hyperinflationary Economies to financial statements for the period ending December 2023.
+Their publications mainly referenced the International Practices Task Force (IPTF) report, which also references the IMF World Economic Outlook report.
+ICAG respects such views but declares that such publications are neither determinative nor represent the official position of the Institute for Ghana.

+The argument that Ghana's economy is hyperinflationary for financial reporting purposes seems to have been based on a quantitative factor that suggests that Ghana's 3-year cumulative inflation will be close to or exceed 100% by the end of December 2023.
+The Institute has held a series of meetings with local firms, regulators, and other international accountancy bodies on the applicability of IAS 29 in Ghana for December 2023 financial reporting and subsequently provided a Guide and also a directive to Accountants in Business and Accountants in Practice.
+Following the issuance of the guide and directive, the Institute has received positive and negative feedback from various stakeholders, and the Institute had indicated in the Guide that it would continue to monitor the situation in the country.
+This paper is an update on the Guide which was issued in November 2023 and the directive issued in January 2024.